 Many lung and respiratory diseases have an underlying genetic cause.
-The Pulmonary Genetics program, part of Boston Children’s Division of Pulmonary Medicine, can guide families and clinicians who are interested in seeking a genetic explanation for respiratory disorders or breathing problems in an infant, child, adolescent, or young adult.
+The Pulmonary Genetics Program, part of Boston Children’s Division of Pulmonary Medicine, can guide families and clinicians who are interested in seeking a genetic explanation for respiratory disorders or breathing problems in an infant, child, adolescent, or young adult.

 When existing genetic tests come back negative or inconclusive, our team of pulmonary physicians, geneticists, and computer scientists can conduct a deeper investigation.
 Our work often leads to a revised interpretation of original test results.
 In addition to our own data analysis and research pipelines, we collaborate with the Manton Center for Orphan Disease Research, other labs around the hospital, and colleagues at other institutions.
 As a result, we now can frequently identify mutations in genes not previously known to be involved in lung disease, providing answers for our patients and their families.

 Once testing results are in, we work with families to develop a comprehensive care plan.
-Our physicians and certified genetic counselors all have expertise in lung disease, and can bring in other specialists as needed to provide long-term care or partner with a child’s existing care team.
+Our physicians and certified genetic counselors all have expertise in lung disease, and we can bring in other specialists as needed to provide long-term care or partner with a child’s existing care team.

 Does my child need genetic testing?